tripflex/WifiWizard2/README.md

         "BSSID": bssid // MAC address of WiFi router as string "frequency": frequency of the access point channel in MHz "capabilities": capabilities // Describes the authentication, key management, and encryption schemes supported by the access point.
+        "timestamp": timestamp // timestamp of when the scan was completed "channelWidth":
+        "centerFreq0":
+        "centerFreq1":
     }
 ]
 ```
+- `channelWidth` `centerFreq0` and `centerFreq1` are only supported on API > 23 (Marshmallow), any older API will return null for these values

 An options object may be passed.
 Currently, the only supported option is `numLevels`, and it has the following behavior:

 - if `(n == true || n < 2)`, `*.getScanResults({numLevels: n})` will return data as before, split in 5 levels;